Mario Angelo deSousa, 78, passed away peacefully on Friday, November 16, 2012 in Tampa, FL.

 A graduate of Purdue University, Mario exchanged vows with (Mary) Arlene deSousa in 1964.
 They were married with close family and friends in attendance.
 Mario took on the responsibility of six step-children to become the loving father and provider they never had.
 Mario and Arlene remained married for 48 years.
 Mario resided in the Albany, NY and Loudonville NY area for 63 years.

 He spent the last 15 years of his life in Florida.
 Arlene and Mario retired to Zephyr Hills, FL and then to Land O’ Lakes, FL.
 He recently resided in the Renaissance Tampa Senior Center where he enjoyed spending time with his and Arlene’s friends.
 He was a kind soul and will be greatly missed by his very large family and circle of friends.

 Mario is survived by his sister, Willa deSousa, as well as Arlene’s sons: Charles Oropallo and his wife Susan, William Oropallo and his wife Lynne, Christopher Oropallo and his wife Holly and Peter deSousa and his wife Jacqueline.
 He has many loving grandchildren who shared a very special relationship with their grandparents and many great grandchildren who loved to visit their great grandparents in Florida.
 In addition, he leaves extended family and friends.

 Mario was pre-deceased by two of Arlene’s children: Marcia Oropallo and her brother, Daniel Oropallo.
-Arlene’s twin brothers Francis Ellsworth and Edward Ellsworth also predeceased Mario.
+Arlene’s younger twin brothers, Francis Ellsworth and Edward Ellsworth, also predeceased Mario.

 Donations can be made in memory of Mario A. deSousa to: Salvation Army, P.O.
 Box 269 Alexandria, VA.
 22314. or to: St. Jude Children’s Hospital, 313 Washington Street, Suite 310, Newton, Massachusetts 02458.